Seminole Feed Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The eighth ingredient is poultry digest.
+The seventh ingredient is poultry digest.
 A digest is a chemically hydrolyzed brew of slaughterhouse waste.
 Animal digests are usually sprayed onto the surface of a dry dog food to improve its taste.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, cheddar cheese is a protein-rich, lactose-free dairy product high in calcium and other healthy nutrients.

 Next, this recipe also includes cottage cheese.
 Compared to other dairy products, cottage cheese is high in protein yet contains 70% less lactose than whole milk.

 In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 And lastly, this food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.